Robert Boateng: Asante Kotoko

 In the spring of 1995, Boateng moved to Glo Premier League club Asante Kotoko from Ashanti Gold SC and signed his first senior professional contract, before joining Tippeligaen club Rosenborg BK in 1997.

-Rosenborg BK
+Rosenborg

 In 1997, Boateng signed for Rosenborg BK in Norway for 5 million Norwegian kroner, and spent the next three seasons in the Tippeligaen with Rosenborg BK playing a total of 10 Tippeligaen matches, scoring only one goal for the team.
 In the 2000/2001 season he played two UEFA Champions League matches.
 During his time at Rosenborg BK, he was four times champion of the Tippeligaen.

 King Faisal Babes

 In 2000, after four years with Rosenborg BK, Boateng left the club in December 2000 and signed for Glo Premier League club King Faisal Babes.
 In the 2003 season of the Glo Premier League he announced his career-ending.

 International career

-He played 10 international matches whilst playing at Rosenborg BK for Ghana national team and scored one goal.
+Boateng played 10 international matches whilst playing at Rosenborg BK for Ghana national team and scored one goal.
 Boateng was in the squad for the Black Stars in the 1997 Korea Cup.